vigneshavm/Interview-questions/JS Q.md

 #### **Callback Functions**

-**Interviewer**: What are callback functions, and when would you use them?

-**Answer**: A **callback function** is a function passed into another function as an argument that is executed at a later time.
+ A **callback function** is a function passed into another function as an argument that is executed at a later time.
 They are often used for **asynchronous operations** like handling API responses, timers, or events.

 **Example**:
 ```javascript